-There is more information on state benefits in our benefits section.
+There is more information on state benefits in our tax credits and benefits section.

 You start paying NIC at age 16 and stop paying them when you reach state pension age.
 You do not pay NIC on any pension income you receive.
 You can find your state pension age on GOV.UK.